 Additionally, the project will use portions of existing State highway infrastructure through equipment transportation.
 However, none of these activities are anticipated to have any long-term impact on existing infrastructure.

-After careful consideration of its contribution to and utilization of both the NYS Power Grid and transportation routes identified above, Cassadaga Wind Project is consistent with this Smart Growth criterion.
+After careful consideration of its contribution to and utilization of both the NYS Power Grid and transportation routes identified above, it has been determined the Cassadaga Wind Project is consistent with this Smart Growth criterion.
 Consequently, the necessary changes to the public infrastructure (contribution of renewable energy to NYS Power Grid, utilization of existing transportation routes and construction of access road intersections to existing roads) are also consistent with the criterion.

 Criterion 2: To advance projects located in municipal centers